 Generic Name and Formulations:

-Estradiol 1.53mg/spray; transdermal spray.
+Estradiol 1.53mg/spray; transdermal spray; contains alcohol.

 Indications for EVAMIST:

 Moderate-to-severe vasomotor symptoms of menopause.

 Prime pump before 1st use.
 Apply to clean, dry, unbroken skin on the inside of the forearm between the elbow and wrist.
 Initially 1 spray daily; may increase to 2–3 sprays if needed; do not spray in the same area.
 Allow spray to dry before dressing; do not wash area for at least 1hr after application.
 Use shortest duration and lowest dose consistent with treatment goals and risks.